JonDoeBeep/BCNP/protocol.md

-# BCNP: Batched Command Network Protocol v1.1.0
+# BCNP: Batched Command Network Protocol v2.0.0

 ## Overview

 The robot networking system has been upgraded to support **batched movement commands**.
 This allows a client to send multiple sequential movement commands in a single UDP packet, which the robot will execute in order.

 **Version History:**
+- **v2.0.0** (Major): Complete rewrite, BNCP lives in it's own seperate library
-- **v1.1.0** (Breaking): All fields now use big-endian.
+- **v1.1.0** (Breaking, deprecated): All fields now use big-endian.
 Header format changed to major.minor.flags.count
 - **v1.0.0**: Initial release with mixed endianness (deprecated)

 ## Protocol Specification